dileepkp/OPAL/README.md

 Use PATO framework to generate program triples for a c program.
 Please use our forked version of PATO framework.

-To create flow graph triples, run the following command in our forked version of PATO swipl --nosignals --quiet -s run.pl -- file.ttl is.c.txt > file_cfg.ttl
+To create flow graph triples, run the following command in our forked version of PATO (folder: pato/projects/cfg):

+swipl --nosignals --quiet -s run.pl -- file.ttl is.c.txt > file_cfg.ttl

 To run propagate agent use Main.java in this project